Sam Hill (cyclist)

 Sam Hill (born 21 July 1985 in Viveash, Western Australia), is an Australian professional enduro mountain biker and former professional downhill racer.
-He was two time consecutive UCI World Downhill Champion during years 2006–2007 for Iron Horse racing team.
+He was two-time consecutive UCI World Downhill Champion during years 2006–2007 for Iron Horse racing team.
 He won the 2010 world championships in Mont Saint Anne, riding for the Monster Energy Specialized team on a Specialized Demo 8 II.
 He also won the 2007 and 2009 UCI Elite Men's Downhill World Cup (Overall).
 In December 2012 it was announced that Hill had signed for the Chain Reaction Cycles/Nukeproof team.
 As of 2016, Hill has switched to racing enduro and won the 2017 Enduro World Series overall title.
 In the same year he raced the Downhill World Championships in Cairns, Australia on his enduro bike where he finished sixth.

 Early riding career

-In 2001, aged 16 years old, Sam Hill first came into the international mountain bike racing scene, attending his first overseas race travelling Canada and the US.
+In 2001, aged 16 years old, Sam Hill first appeared on the international mountain bike racing scene, attending his first overseas race travelling Canada and the US.
 He came third (3rd) at the Vail World Championships in the Under 19 (Junior) Downhill event.

 In 2002 he won the Under 19 Australian Championships.
 The same year he was crowned Junior Downhill World Champion at the World Championships in Kaprun, Austria.

 In 2003, aged just 18, Hill won both the Australian and Oceania Downhill Championships in the Elite category.
 He then went on to successfully defend his Junior World Champion title in Lugano, Switzerland.

 He starred in the 2010 mountain bike movie Follow Me.

 Riding style

-Sam Hill is known for his skill in riding steep, technical courses as opposed to flatter courses that require pedaling.
-He has regularly won on one of the steeper, more technical tracks on the World Cup Circuit, Schladming.
-His famous run in Champery (2007) is also testament to his remarkably high skill level on technical courses.
+Sam Hill is known for his skill in riding steep, technical courses, rather than flatter courses that require more pedaling.
+He has regularly won on Schladming, one of the steepest, most technical tracks on the World Cup Circuit.
+His famous run in Champery (2007) also testifies to his skill on technical courses.
 Sam achieved a 2nd-place finish in Rd.
-3 of the 2016 Enduro World Series in Ireland on a course that required significant pedaling strength and technical ability.
+3 of the 2016 Enduro World Series in Ireland, on a course that required significant pedaling strength and technical ability.

 Sam Hill is notable for being one of the only professional enduro mountain bikers to utilize flat pedals.